mbueno-g/push_swap/README.md

 ## Introduction
-The aim of the Push_swap proyect is to implement a sorting algorithm.
+The aim of the Push_swap proyect is to sort data on a stack using the lowest possible number of actions.
 At our disposal, we have a set of non-repeating int values, two stacks(A,B) and limited instructions to manipulate both stacks:

 <table>